rcrews/docs-website/runtime/7.1.0/howto-governance.md

       Use the metadata Atlas collects and metadata you add to effectively find entities.

+  - title: Exploring using Lineage
+    url: atlas-exploring-using-lineage/index.html
+    description: >-
+      Lineage offers insight into where data came from and how to determine the impact of changes to data assets.

+  - title: Securing Atlas
+    url: atlas-securing/index.html
+    description: >-
+      Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.

+- column:

   - title: Working with Classifications and Labels
     url: atlas-working-with-classifications/index.html
     description: >-
       How to use Apache Atlas to search for, annotate, classify, and manage data.

-- column:
-  - title: Exploring using Lineage
-    url: atlas-exploring-using-lineage/index.html
-    description: >-
-      Lineage offers insight into where data came from and how to determine the impact of changes to data assets.

   - title: Managing Business Terms with Atlas Glossaries
     url: atlas-managing-business-terms-with-glossaries/index.html